-- Subcontracting and Homeworkers Policies and procedures need to ensure fairness for subcontractors and homeworkers. • Subcontracting and homeworkers are prohibited unless suppliers obtain written approval from SHV.
+Subcontracting and Homeworkers Policies and procedures need to ensure fairness for subcontractors and homeworkers. • Subcontracting and homeworkers are prohibited unless suppliers obtain written approval from SHV.
 If approved, suppliers shall have policies and procedures in place to control external working arrangements and working conditions, maintain a roster for all homeworkers used, ensure correct payment for homeworkers, as well as maintain all legally mandated documents as required by law.
 Wage and Benefits Suppliers must pay the legal minimum wage for regular hours worked or the industry wage agreed within an EBA (if applicable), whichever is higher.
 Overtime hours need to be correctly paid at premium rates as legally required or agreed within an EBA, whichever is higher.
 Suppliers maintain complete and accurate payroll documents and worker profiles for each worker for at least 12 months, or longer if required by law.
 Suppliers pay the legal minimum wage, or the industry wage agreed within a (CBA) if applicable, whichever is higher.
-Suppliers pay workers correctly on overtime hours at premium rates as legally required or agreed within a CBA, whichever is higher.
+All workers shall be provided with a CBA, whichever is higher.
 All workers shall be provided with written information in a language they understand about their employment conditions including wages, incentive systems, compensation and benefits, and bonuses to which all workers are entitled to under applicable law.
-Suppliers maintain a wage calculation example including regular hours and overtime hours (with premium).
-Wage calculation shall be communicated to workers and acknowledged in writing.
-Suppliers provide workers a wage statement or pay slip, which includes information on days worked, standard hourly rate or piece rate, overtime hours and premiums, bonus and all deductions, etc. Workers are paid in a timely manner (if no time frame limits are specified by law, payment must be made within thirty 30 days).
+Suppliers provide workers and acknowledged in writing.
+Suppliers provide workers and acknowledged in writing.
+Suppliers provide workers and acknowledged in writing.
+Suppliers provide workers a wage statement or pay slip, which includes information on days worked, standard hourly rate or piece rate, overtime hours and premium, bonus and all deductions, etc. Workers are paid in a timely manner (if no time frame limits are specified by law, payment must be made within thirty 30 days).
 Suppliers forward all withholdings to appropriate government authorities as required by law.
 Suppliers shall not take deductions from workers' wages as a disciplinary measure or any deductions from wages not provided for by law, without written consent from the worker.
-Workers are paid correctly for all paid time off (e.g. breaks and leaves) and work stoppages, if any, as required by law.
+Workers are paid to refuse goods and services provided by employer, such as housing and meals.
+Deductions for these goods and services shall be reasonable and not exceed the actual cost to the suppliers.
 Suppliers provide workers with all the necessary tools, personal protective equipment (PPE), and uniforms to perform work at no charge.
 Benefits, such as social insurance, retirement benefits, severance, maternity, etc., are paid correctly and on time, as required by law.
-Waykers have a right to refuse goods and services provided by employer, such as social insurance, retireme
+Wages for probationary workers are not less that the lowest wage for the equivalent (PPE), and